RandomMcSomethin/fallingleaves/README.md

     - Absolutely!
 Just remember to put a link to our Curseforge page somewhere in your modpack's documentation.
 - What do you get if you jumble the letters in "Falling Leaves Mod"?
     - You get "Five Golden Llamas".
 We're still not sure if this means anything in particular...

+## Thanks and Credits

+All good developers learn from reading code other people have written, and it's only fair to credit those who have inspired us.
+For that reason, we give thanks to:

+- [user11681](https://github.com/user11681/java), whose work in their `limitless` mod was very helpful when developing our own configuration screen.
+- [TehNut](https://github.com/TehNut), whose work in `HWYLA` was very useful in figuring out how to get a mod's name from a block it adds.